torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

 specifies to direct traffic to Virtual Function 7 (8 minus 1) into queue 2 of that VF.

-Note that these filters will not break internal routing rules, and will not route traffic that otherwise would not have been sent to the specified Virtual Function.
+Note that these filters will yest break internal routing rules, and will yest route traffic that otherwise would yest have been sent to the specified Virtual Function.

 Jumbo Frames